 Success in your architectural firm takes more than creating great designs.
 It also requires excellent financial management.
-Likely, most architects would rather spend more time designing than crunching numbers, and architects provide a unique service that must be financially tracked in specific ways.
-While architects need overall financial management, it is also essential to track finances by the project, which is the only way to ensure every part of your business is operating as efficiently as possible.
-Below is some of the best accounting software for architects that every successful architect should consider in their financial arsenal.
+It is very likely for most architects to rather spend more time designing than crunching numbers, but architects provide a unique service that must be financially tracked in specific ways.
+While architects need overall financial management, it is also essential to track finances by the project, which is the only way to ensure that every part of your business is operating as efficiently as possible.
+Below are some of the best accounting software for architects that every successful architect should consider in their financial arsenal.

 The Best Accounting Software for Architects